 Clear requests are doable.
 For example, it’s not a request to ask, ‘Show me you care about the team?’, because it’s not doable.
 How would the person know what that means to you?
 A doable request might be reworded as, ‘Please get to meetings on time.’
 If a request is doable, both parties know when it has been met.

 If we intend to hold a person accountable for our request, there must be a conscious agreement around the request.
+Without that agreement, accountability is a fool’s game.
 After making a request, empathising with the other person’s needs and coming to a mutually beneficial agreement, it’s critical that we then repeat the agreement explicitly and create clear timelines and outcomes for which we can hold each other accountable.

 Don’t forget appreciation with your constructive feedback